How They Try to Do It

 But any such successes would be largely accidental and would have nothing to do with the occult purposes that Rudolf Steiner pronounced and that his followers pursue.

 I’ve had the disconcerting experience of discussing Waldorf education with a few of my old schoolmates who took a very different path in life than I’ve taken: They became Waldorf teachers.
 Sometimes these friends have insisted to me that Steiner really saw to the core of various educational issues.
 Sometimes they have told me that when they took Waldorf teacher training, they focused on Steiner’s pearls of wisdom while tuning out all the occult stuff.

 The problem I see in these comments is that the occult stuff is the very essence of Steiner’s educational doctrines.
 Waldorf schools are not really meant to educate children — they have mystical goals, such as nudging the kids toward clairvoyance, helping them to incarnate their invisible bodies, assisting them with their karmas, preparing them for future spiritual evolution, and the like.
 All Waldorf “educational” methods aim at these goals, which are elements of the schools' overall purpose of spreading Anthroposophy, Steiner’s new-age religion.
 As for the Three R’s — these are far, far down the list of Waldorf priorities.

 Context for Methods

-We should begin by sketching the context of Waldorf teaching, the vision that Waldorf teachers have of themselves and their profession.
-We will then consider some of the specific approaches Waldorf teachers adopt as they seek to realize their vision.
+We should begin by sketching the context of Waldorf teaching, the vision enunciated by the founder of Waldorf education.
+We will then consider some of the specific approaches Waldorf teachers adopt as they seek to work within this vision.
 (To go straight to the specific approaches, scroll down to "PARTICULARS", below.)

 "We [Waldorf teachers] want to be aware that physical existence is a continuation of the spiritual, and that what we have to do in education is a continuation of what higher beings [the gods] have done without our assistance.
 Our form of educating can have the correct attitude only when we are aware that our work with young people is a continuation of what higher beings have done before birth." — Rudolf Steiner, THE FOUNDATIONS OF HUMAN EXPERIENCE (Anthroposophic Press, 1996), p.
 37.